 So, it’s Memorial Day Weekend and you don’t have any plans.
 Stop sweating!
-Take a tip from the Paula Deen Test Kitchen and throw the perfect Memorial Day Grilled Picnic!
+Here are a some great tips from Paula to throw the perfect Memorial Day Grilled Picnic!
 We’ve got you covered from A to Z for all you need to know for a great grill-filled weekend.

 Let’s get started with the basics.
 Here’s a list of everything that you’ll need for fun in the sun.